nsaunders/demitasse/README.md

 #### Return

+The return value depends on whether the `css` function is called with a single ruleset or with a record of multiple rulesets.

-In the former case, the `css` function returns a generated class name, which you can then attach to the corresponding HTML element to apply the ruleset.
+In the former case, the function returns a generated class name, which you can then attach to the corresponding HTML element to apply the ruleset.

-In the latter case, the `css` function returns a record of generated class names.
+In the latter case, the function returns a record of generated class names.
 Essentially, this return value maps human-readable ruleset aliases to the generated class names that are used at runtime.